Alcohol during pregnancy

 How alcohol can harm your baby

-Alcohol can damage your baby's developing brain and body.
+Alcohol can harm your baby's developing brain and body.
 Alcohol passes from the mother's blood into the baby's blood through the placenta.

 Some women break down alcohol faster than others.
 This is genetic.
-The longer it takes to break down the alcohol and remove it from the body, the longer your baby is exposed to its harmful effects.
+The longer it takes for you to break down the alcohol, the longer your baby is exposed to its harmful effects.

-How your baby will be affected will depend on:
+How your baby is affected by alcohol also depends on:

-• how much alcohol you drink, the more you drink the greater the risk
+• how much you drink - the more you drink, the greater the risk

 Important